Securitisation involves changing loans into tradeable bonds.

-Securitisation enable banks to effectively lend a higher percentage of their deposits.
+Securitisation enables banks to effectively lend a higher percentage of their deposits.
 This was fine when market conditions were good.
 However, there were two major problems.

-In US, customers began defaulting on mortgage repayments.
-Therefore, banks didn’t have income to pass onto SPVs and onto bond holders.
+In the US, customers began defaulting on mortgage repayments.
+Therefore, banks didn’t have income to pass onto SPVs and onto bondholders.

 Previously secure mortgage bonds became worthless and so investors lost money.
 This led to a shortage of liquidity.
 No one wanted to lend.
 But, banks which had lent more than usual now faced real capital shortages.
 They couldn’t raise money by selling bonds to meet deposit requirements.
 This was a significant factor in the credit crunch.

 Note: the primary cause of credit crunch was the large scale defaults on sub-prime mortgages.
 But, the process of securitisation meant that many banks and financial institutions lost money indirectly, and banks were much more exposed to these failed mortgage repayments.

 Types of securitisation

 Initially, the main types of loans which were securitised were mortgages.

 Mortgage payments were generally considered safe, with very low default rates.

 In the US, mortgages are federally guaranteed so loans were perceived as being backed by government agencies.

 Now, many types of loans and income stream can be securitised, e.g. you can buy bonds against the future income stream of business, car loans e.t.c.